-We are partially familiar with Marie Barbier’s youth through the letters which she wrote to her director, Charles de Glandelet.
-She relates to him, among other things, her youthful vanities, the intervention of the Virgin who saved her from an attempted rape, and various mystical experiences she underwent.
+We are partially familiar with Marie Barbier’s youth through the letters she wrote to her director, Charles de Glandelet.
+She relates to him, among other things, her youthful vanities, her rescue from an attempted rape thanks to the intervention of the Virgin, and her various mystical experiences.
 From the age of 14 she was a boarder and perhaps an “aspirant” with the Sisters of the Congrégation de Notre-Dame, since in 1679 she was admitted as a novice and in 1684 her religious profession was confirmed by a “donation inter vivos.”
 She was the first Montreal woman to enter the congregation of Marguerite Bourgeoys*.

-During her probationary period she offered up special devotion to the Infant Jesus, on the recommendation of a preacher.
-This somewhat naïve theologian claimed that such devotion was very effective in obtaining forgiveness of sins, for children, he said, never harbour resentment.
+During her probationary period she offered up special devotions to the Infant Jesus on the recommendation of a preacher.
+This somewhat naïve theologian claimed that such devotion was very effective in obtaining forgiveness of sins because children, he said, never harbour resentment.
 Marie’s sense of guilt over her peccadillos of the past, and her simple faith, therefore led her to maintain a constant dialogue with the Holy Child.
 He became her recourse and help in daily tasks, so much so that she put him “in charge” of the bread when her duties summoned her elsewhere.
-According to Abbé Glandelet, this trust enabled Marie to accomplish the most extraordinary feats: sick people who ate rolls “shaped like a round flat biscuit” and made in honour of the Infant Jesus were cured; flour and other provisions were multiplied in times of scarcity; a storm which flooded the granary containing this flour left it intact; a fire on Île d’Orléans was stopped.
+According to Abbé Glandelet, this trust enabled Marie to accomplish the most extraordinary feats: sick people who ate rolls “shaped like a round flat biscuit” and made in honour of the Infant Jesus were cured; flour and other provisions were multiplied in times of scarcity; a storm that flooded the granary left this very flour untouched; a fire on Île d’Orléans was stopped.
 The Congrégation de Notre-Dame has had restored a primitive picture of the Infant Jesus that tradition still associates with Sister Barbier’s name.

-In 1700 Marie Barbier had to enter the Hôtel-Dieu of Quebec, “to be cured . . . of a cancer in her breast.”
-She had developed the tumour following an excessively harsh penance, when she was wearing under her dress, near the breast, an instrument with iron points.
-Michel Sarrazin, “as skilful a surgeon as he was a clever doctor,” performed the surgical operation on 29 May – perhaps the first operation for cancer in Canada.
+In 1700 Marie Barbier had to be admitted to the Hôtel-Dieu of Quebec, “to be cured . . . of a cancer in her breast.”
+She had developed the tumour following an excessively harsh penance during which she had been wearing an instrument with iron points under her robe, near the breast.
+Michel Sarrazin, “as skilful a surgeon as he was a clever doctor,” performed the surgery on 29 May – perhaps the first operation for cancer in Canada.
 Mother Juchereau de Saint-Ignace tells us in the Annales that Marie Barbier “returned to Montreal, completely cured.”

-After that Sister Barbier occupied several administrative posts while continuing to teach and work until her death, on 19 May 1739; she was 76.
+Afterwards Sister Barbier occupied several administrative posts, while continuing to teach and work, until her death on 19 May 1739; she was about 76 years old.

 AJM, Greffe de Bénigne Basset, 20 déc.
 1684; Greffe de Claude Maugue, 11 août 1679; Greffe de Jean de Saint-Père, 5 nov.
 1650.
 ANDM, Registres des baptêmes, mariages et sépultures.
 ASQ, Congrégation Notre-Dame, 198: [Charles de Glandelet], Recueil touchant la S[œur Marie Barbier], fille séculière de la Congrégation de Notre-Dame. . . .
 Juchereau, Annales (Jamet).
 Histoire de la congrégation de Notre-Dame de Montréal (9v., Montréal, 1910, 1941), II, IV. [É.-M. Faillon], Vie de la Sœur Bourgeoys, fondatrice de la Congrégation de Notre-Dame de Villemarie en Canada, suivie de l’histoire de cet institut jusqu’à ce jour (2v., Ville-Marie [Montréal], 1853), II.